Faculty of Engineering and Technology Yambol

 Faculty of Engineering and Technology - Yambol is a basic unit in the structure of the University of Thrace - Stara Zagora.
 It is the successor of the Technical College - Yambol and has almost half a century of tradition in education and training of teachers and technicians, approved by national and regional educational and cultural center.

-The "Technique and technology" faculty is funded by the state and teaches on both a regular and part-time basis the following professional fields and specialities:
+The "Technique and technology" faculty is funded by the state and teaches on both a regular and part-time basis.